 Prep for red flags and counter arguments

-Once you’ve crafted your argument, you know what angle you’re going to appraoch, spend some tim thinking of any “holes” in your logic.
+Once you’ve crafted your argument, you know what angle you’re going to approach, spend some time thinking of any “holes” in your logic.
 Is there any reason your boss may say no?
 Are there any potential red flags you need to address before they can become red flags for your boss?
 For instance, I used to work in healthcare, meaning I dealt a lot in sensitive information.
 My employer wasn’t keen on me accessing patient records from my personal laptop at home.
 Any employee taking home work had to sign something saying that ensured we kept the information safe and secure (meaning closed door policies, dedicated workspaces, private internet connections, etc.).

 Offer a test run